 Mark Galer did another video on speeding up low-light autofocus for Sony systems, which I found useful while I was working out the above settings:

-Customizing the camera
+Customizing the camera for underwater macro photography

 I tend to set the camera up for the specific shooting requirements I need for different projects.
 I’ve set all the above to memory recall 2 on the camera, although it doesn’t save button assignments.
 Aside from the above, there are a couple more customizations I make for macro: